-Portugal wins on price, speed and lifestyle.
-EB-5 wins if — and only if — you actually want to live in the United States.
+Portugal still wins on price, lifestyle and tax flexibility.
+EB-5 wins if — and only if — you actually want to live in the United States, and you can file before 30 September 2026.

 - — You want EU mobility, not US relocation.